social-streets/the-slice/site-template/src/data/articles/workshop-353-picture-framing-shop-opens-bow.md

   - "news"
 featuredImage: "/images/Workshop-353-Roman-Road-Tobia-Maschio-4.jpg"
 author: "siva-thangarajah"
-excerpt: "‘The most popular request I have are just everyday people wanting to get photos of their family members framed,’ says Maschio.
+description: "‘The most popular request I have are just everyday people wanting to get photos of their family members framed,’ says Maschio.
 ‘Grandparents who want nice images of their grandchildren, for example.’"
 ---